 The worst of the worst movers are notorious for using this tactic and if you are told that you’ll be charged by weight, this is the most unscrupulous way they can take advantage of you.
-Now, let’s say your belongings are estimated by the moving company to weigh 3,500 pounds.
-Funny thing is, you didn’t see them weigh anything as they packed their truck.
-Later you get a call from the moving company stating that the truck with your belongings was just weighed at a facility and minus the weight of the truck, your belongings actually came out to 7,600 pounds and you’ll have to pay the difference which comes out to an additional $1,300.
+Let’s say the moving company estimates your belongings to weigh 3,500 pounds.
+The funny thing is, you didn’t see them weigh anything as they packed their truck.
+Later, you get a call from the moving company stating that the truck with your belongings was just weighed at a facility, and minus the weight of the truck, your belongings actually came out to 7,600 pounds, and you’ll have to pay the difference, which comes out to an additional $1,300.

-If you refuse to pay the additional charge, they”ll state that they are in the right to sell your belongings or dump them at a refuse facility.
+If you refuse to pay the additional charge, they’ll state that they have the right to sell your belongings or dump them at a refuse facility.
 In a panic, you’ll probably come up with the additional funds quickly to get your belongings delivered to your new home safely.

 Now, I wouldn’t say this is because moving companies are being dishonest.
 Let’s just chalk it up as mismanagement.
 Sometimes, a moving company will use one large truck for several moves, especially if you have a small amount of furniture to move.
 When they drop off furniture and belongings in several locations, they sometimes drop off too many items at one or more locations.

 When a chair or ottoman goes missing, they don’t mind knocking off the moving price by a few dollars, but if you’re missing an armoire or large-screen TV, they may claim that the item wasn’t picked up or pay you very little (as it is a used item) to compensate for it.

 The Long Haul Blues